Kenny Bromwich: Playing career

-2013
+Melbourne Storm (2013-2022)

 Round 5 of the 2013 NRL season Bromwich made his NRL debut for Melbourne against the Wests Tigers.
 He went on to play 9 games in his debut season.

-Bromwich also played in the Queensland Cup Grandfinal.
+Bromwich also played in the Queensland Cup grand final.

-2014
+(2014)

 Started the year well and went to play 18 games with Melbourne.
-Bromwich played in another Queensland Cup Grandfinal.
+Bromwich played in another Queensland Cup Grand final.

-2015
+(2015)

 Bromwich started the first 9 rounds in the Queensland Cup with the Sunshine Coast Falcons and went on to play in the Queensland Residents team against the New South Wales Residents at Langlands Park.

 He finished the year in the Melbourne Storm first grade team with 18 games.

-2016
+(2016)

 In May 2016, Bromwich made his international debut for New Zealand Kiwis in the 2016 Anzac Test.

 He played in every single game for the Melbourne Storm this year, as well as the loss in the 2016 NRL Grand Final against the Cronulla-Sutherland Sharks.

-2017
+(2017)

 2017 was a good year for Bromwich, he played in 26 of the 27 games played this season only to miss the Anzac clash against the New Zealand Warriors due to the birth of his first child.
 He played in the 2017 NRL Grand Final victory.

 He later went on to represent New Zealand in the 2017 Anzac Test and in the 2017 Rugby League World Cup.

-2018
+(2018)

 He was also part of the Melbourne Storm team that played in the 2018 World Club Challenge and 2018 NRL Grand Final loss against the Sydney Roosters.

-2019
+(2019)

 He played 27 games for Melbourne in the 2019 NRL season as the club finished as runaway Minor Premiers, however the club fell short of another grand final after capitulating against the Sydney Roosters in the preliminary final.

-2020
+(2020)

 He played 21 games for Melbourne in the 2020 NRL season including the club's 2020 NRL Grand Final victory over Penrith.

-2021
+(2021)

 Bromwich played a total of 21 games for Melbourne in the 2021 NRL season as the club won 19 matches in a row and claimed the Minor Premiership.
 He played in two finals matches including the preliminary final where Melbourne suffered a shock 10-6 loss against eventual premiers Penrith.

-2022
+(2022)

-On 3 February 2022, the Dolphins confirmed via Twitter that Bromwich had signed a three year deal to join them, starting 2023.
+On 3 February 2022, the Dolphins confirmed via Twitter that Bromwich had signed a three-year deal to join them, starting 2023.

 In October he was named in the New Zealand squad for the 2021 Rugby League World Cup.